samjaninf/OFN-User-Guide---Master/farmers-set-up-draft.md

 10) View and edit [orders](/ordres.md).

 11) View reports.
-[This page](/get-reports.md) offers a broad description of OFN's reports.
+[This page](/get-reports.md) offers a broad description of Harvest To Order's reports.

 **Which reports are useful to farmer's market shops?
 **Generally, at the close of an order cycle the central coordinator will need to be responsible for letting each producer know how much stock has been ordered by them, and by which customer.
 Then each producer can pack the stock ready for delivery.